calliope-project/calliope/doc/user/building.rst

 Building a model
 ================

-In short, a Calliope model works like this: **supply technologies** can take a **source** from outside of the modeled system and turn it into a specific energy **carrier** in the system.
-The model specifies one or more **locations** along with the technologies allowed at those locations. **Transmission technologies** can move energy of the same carrier from one location to another, while **conversion technologies** can convert one carrier into another at the same location. **Demand technologies** remove energy from the system, while **storage technologies** can store energy at a specific location.
+In short, a Calliope model works like this: **supply technologies** can take a **source** from outside of the modeled system and turn it into a specific **carrier** in the system.
+The model specifies one or more **locations** along with the technologies allowed at those locations. **Transmission technologies** can move the same carrier from one location to another, while **conversion technologies** can convert one carrier into another at the same location. **Demand technologies** remove carriers from the system, while **storage technologies** can store carriers at a specific location.
 Putting all of these possibilities together allows a modeller to specify as simple or as complex a model as necessary to answer a given research question.

 In more technical terms, Calliope allows a modeller to define technologies with arbitrary characteristics by "inheriting" basic traits from a number of included base tech groups -- ``supply``, ``supply_plus``, ``demand``, ``conversion``, ``conversion_plus``, and ``transmission``.
 These groups are described in more detail in :ref:`abstract_base_tech_definitions`.